-This massive violation of human rights means there’s ample reason for using a VPN.
-Short for Virtual Private Network, a VPN encrypts all the internet traffic to and from your device and tunnels it via a remote server outside your location.
-Sturdy VPNs render it impossible for government agencies, internet service providers, or hackers to monitor your browsing habits and are an excellent choice for maintaining your privacy and anonymity.
+A Virtual Private Network (VPN) encrypts all the internet traffic to and from your device and tunnels it via a remote server outside your location.
+This makes it impossible for government agencies, internet service providers, or hackers to monitor your browsing habits.

 Best VPNs for Pakistan

 Our list of the best VPNs for Pakistan is ranked on the following factors:

 - No usage logs